benpbolton/slack-autostatus/README.md

 # slack-autostatus
-Automatically update Slack status (emoji) with your current Mac application/url
+Automatically update Slack status emoji with your current Mac application/url

 ## TLDR;

 Launch a plist that checks the frontmost app/webpage every 15s, associates it with an emoji, and sends it off via Slack's status API...

-## Installation (in three easy steps!):
+## Installation (in three easy steps!)

 ### Slack (API and Emoji):